 5. Keep it uniform

 When it comes to raised garden beds, it’s really important to make sure everything is easy to access.
 Take these rectangular beds, for example.
 The positioning allows just enough space for the gardener to walk in between.

 If you’re new to gardening, it can be really easy to forget what types of plants you have.
 I’m kind of ashamed to admit I do this a lot… Avoid adding to much water or fertiliser by keeping a track of the name of the plant and its requirements.
 Next time you head outside to garden, you’ll know exactly what to do!

 Creating your garden can be a really big commitment, especially if you’re going to be using up a lot of space in the backyard.
 Avoid any mishaps by planning well ahead of time.
 Start by mapping out your garden design and then fill in the details of which plant you want where.

 8. Go all out

 Just because you’re not a farmer doesn’t mean you can’t make the most of your outdoor space.
 Why go small if you can go big?
-Take inspiration from this vegetable garden design which has multiple planter boxes of veggies.
+Go for a vegetable garden design which has multiple planter boxes of veggies.
 Perfect for the next extended family gathering.